Hyundai i30 N hatchback - Practicality & boot space

 Its boot is fractionally smaller than the car on which it’s based, but the Hyundai i30 N still provides practical (and fast) family transport

-There’s no three-door version of the Hyundai i30 N, so potential buyers won’t be faced with dilemma of extra style versus extra practicality.
-And although the i30 N’s boot is fractionally smaller then the standard i30’s due to extra stiffening materials, it’s still reasonably in size.
+There’s no three-door version of the Hyundai i30 N, so potential buyers won’t be faced with the dilemma of extra style versus extra practicality.
+And although the i30 N’s boot is fractionally smaller than the standard i30’s due to extra stiffening materials, it’s still reasonable in size.
 If you were looking for a reason not to buy an i30 N, you won’t find it in this section.

 Hyundai i30 N interior space & storage